-You arrive at the sleep center in Fairmont or Mankato in the evening for polysomnography (also called a sleep study or sleep evaluation) and stay overnight.
+You arrive at the sleep center in Mankato in the evening for polysomnography (also called a sleep study or sleep evaluation) and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

 The sleep center is set up like a bedroom.
 You don't share the room with anyone else.
 The room has a video camera, so the polysomnography technologists monitoring you can see what's happening in the room when the lights are out, and an audio system, so they can talk to you and hear you from their monitoring area outside the room.

 Blood oxygen level

 Snoring and other noise you may make as you sleep